15 Tips for Safe Holiday Online Shopping

 6. Create strong passwords

-- Use a complex set of lowercase and uppercase numbers, letters, and symbols.
+- Use a complex set of at least 10 lowercase and uppercase numbers, letters, and symbols.

 - Don’t use personal information that others can find or guess, such as birthdates, your kids’ names, or your favorite color.